newksie/LLM-Workshop-Notebooks/README.md

 - This will take a fair amount of disc space (>1GB) so be prepared for that.
 If C++/XCode tools are needed too, this will really eat up space (6+ GB).
 The C++ tools is where I imagine most errors will occur.
 - If you are having other issues, I recommend instlling <b> python 3.12.8 </b>, this is the one I used which worked on multiple devices across multiple os.
 This should be a catch-all solution in many cases.
 If you have multiple python versions, make sure 3.12.8 (or any 3.12.x) is the one active ("python --version" in terminal/powershell)
 - Further to that, a clean install of python, with the 'add to path' box ticked, fixed a lot of my issues, especially on windows.
+- At step 5, for windows there is also <b> "(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py - "</b> (from https://python-poetry.org/docs/#installing-with-the-official-installer), but this is more awkward.
 - Common handy commands:

     "<b>poetry env remove --all</b>" (This deletes all poetry .venvs lying around, allowing you to start again if things go wrong with "poetry install" etc.).